lpwgroup/respyte/README.md

 #### 2.1.
 ESP calculation using Psi4
 First, to calculate electrostatic potential (and electric field) using Psi4, create input folder with an appropriate data structure and an input file,  `input.yml`.
 Then run this command:
 ```
-respyte-esp_generator <input-dir-name>
+respyte-esp_generator input-dir-name
 ```
 #### 2.2.
 Charge fitting

 Once the ESP calculation is successfully done, you are ready to go to the next step.
-You can find the  output  files with `.espf` extension in each subfolder,`<input-dir-name>/molecules/<molecule name>/conf(j)`,  which  store all the grid point informations with a file format that the respyte package can understand.
+You can find the  output  files with `.espf` extension in each subfolder,`input-dir-name/molecules/molecule-name/conf(j)`,  which  store all the grid point informations with a file format that the respyte package can understand.

-Write `respyte.yml` inside `<input-dir-name>` and run this command:
+Write `respyte.yml` inside `input-dir-name` and run this command:

 ```
-respyte-optimizer <input-dir-name>
+respyte-optimizer input-dir-name
 ```

 ### 3. Using respyte as a python module